How to Use Subtitles to Transform Netflix Binges into Maximum German Learning

 Netflix provides a handy page for adjusting subtitles, captions and alternate audio on around 15 streaming media boxes and mobile devices, so you can use those guides depending on which devices you own.

-Streaming to a TV or mobile device brings the movies and TV shows to you, as opposed to forcing you to sit in front of a computer and feel like you’re in a learning environment.
+Streaming to a TV or mobile device brings the movies and TV shows to you, so you can choose whatever device you are most comfortable with.

 Using a VPN for Netflix Germany